What all does Vintage Base Camp do?

 Larger scale mechanical up-dates on a vintage or late model Airstream can include re-plumbing (water-heater/all new faucets/toilet/PEX and pump), updating the electric, addressing the converter and fuse block, changing the floor covering, new countertops, updating all the appliances, or new curtains and upholstery.
 These jobs are just some of the many examples in this category and can range from $5,000-$30,000.

 We get a lot of requests for estimates for a partial rebuild which usually includes new layout drawings, new subfloor, new insulation, new electric and plumbing, as well as rebuilding the windows/hatches/door, a new AC and vent fans, and finally new axles and wheels.
 There are a few small items included such as sealing the skin exterior and interior etc, however, the owner will be handling the rest of the interior finishing.
 This type of job runs around $30,000-$50,000, and you will have a solid foundation and ready-to-finish blank canvas!

-A vintage or late model Airstream custom build, vending trailer with a gull-wing hatch or retail trailer (Bar/Food/VIP lounge or Showroom/Retail space) $45,000-$100,000.
+A vintage or late model Airstream custom-built vending trailer with a gull-wing hatch, or retail trailer (Bar/Food/VIP lounge or Showroom/Retail space) $45,000-$100,000.

 A vintage or late model Airstream complete shell-off/ground-up build, custom or museum quality finish, camp ready, off the shop floor will be $65,000-$125,000.

 Whoa.
 That could be a lot of money...